ryanwilsond/belte/.github/pull_request_template.md

 **If no new syntax was added delete this section:**

+- [ ] I added my new syntax to the SyntaxTree folder
+- [ ] I updated the SyntaxFactory class (create a partial inside the new syntax source file)
 - [ ] I updated the Lexer class (if applicable)
 - [ ] I updated the Parser class
 - [ ] I updated the Binder class